 Any product candidate for which we obtain marketing approval will be subject to extensive and ongoing regulatory requirements, including for the manufacturing processes, post-approval clinical data, labeling, packaging, distribution, AE reporting, storage, recordkeeping, conduct of potential post-market studies and post-market commitment and requirements, export, import and advertising and promotional activities for such product, among other things, by the FDA and other regulatory authorities.
 These requirements include submissions of safety and other post-marketing information and reports, establishment of registration and drug listing requirements, continued compliance with current good manufacturing practice ("cGMP") requirements relating to manufacturing, quality control, quality assurance and corresponding maintenance of records and documents, requirements regarding the distribution of drug product samples to physicians, recordkeeping and GCP requirements for any clinical trials that we conduct post-approval.
-Even if marketing approval of a product candidate is granted, the approval may be subject to limitations on the indicated uses for which the product may be marketed or to the conditions of approval or the FDA or other regulatory authorities may require that contraindications, warnings or precautions, including in some cases, a boxed warning be included in the product labeling, which could limit sales of the product.
+Even if marketing approval of a product candidate is granted, the approval may be subject to limitations on the indicated uses for which the product may be marketed or to conditions of approval.
+In addition, the FDA or other foreign regulatory authorities may require that contraindications, warnings or precautions, including in some cases, a boxed warning be included in the product labeling, which could limit sales of the product.
 Regulatory authorities closely regulate the post-approval marketing and promotion of drugs to ensure drugs are marketed only for the approved indications and in accordance with the provisions of the approved labeling.
-Although the FDA and other regulatory agencies do not regulate a physician's choice of drug treatment made in the physician's independent medical judgment, regulatory authorities impose stringent restrictions on manufacturers' communications regarding off-label use, and if we do not market our products for their approved indications, we may be subject to enforcement action fo
+Although the FDA and other foreign regulatory authorities do not regulate a physician's choice of drug treatment made in the physician's independent medical judgment, regulatory authorities impose stringent restrictions on manufacturers' communications regarding off-label use, and if we do not market our products for their approved indications, we may be subjec

-In addition, later discovery of previously unknown AEs or other problems with our product, manufacturers or manufacturing processes, or failure to comply with regulatory requirements may yield various results, including:
+In addition, later discovery of previously unknown AEs caused by our product candidates or reported by anti-FcRn product candidates developed by others, or other problems with our product, manufacturing processes, or failure to comply with regulatory requirements may yield various results, including:

-- restrictions on the manufacture of such product; - restrictions on the labeling or marketing of such product, including a "black box" warning or contraindication on the product label or communications containing warnings or other safety information about the product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials, or any regulatory holds on our clinical trials; - requirement of a REMS or additional risk management plans (or equivalent outside the U.S.); - Warning or Untitled Letters; - withdrawal of the product from the market; - · recall of a product; - fines, restitution or disgorgement of profits or revenues; - · suspension or withdrawal of marketing approvals; - refusal to permit the import or export of such product; - · product seizure; or - lawsuits, injunctions or the imposition of civil or criminal penalties.
+- restrictions on the manufacture of such product; - restrictions on the labeling or marketing of such product, including a "black box" warning or contraindication on the product label or communications containing warnings or other safety information about the product; - restrictions on product distribution or use; - · requirements to conduct post-marketing studies or clinical trials, or any regulatory holds on our clinical trials;

+- requirement of a REMS or additional risk management plans (or similar strategy imposed by foreign regulatory authorities.); - · Warning or Untitled Letters; - · withdrawal of the product from the market; - recall of a product; - · fines, restitution or disgorgement of profits or revenues; - suspension, variation or withdrawal of marketing approvals; - refusal to permit the import or export of such product; - product seizure; or - lawsuits, injunctions or the imposition of civil or criminal penalties.

-The FDA and other regulatory authorities' policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of batoclimab or any future product candidate.
+The FDA and other foreign regulatory authorities' policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of batoclimab, IMVT-1402 or any future product candidate.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the U.S. or abroad.
 If we are slow or unable to adapt to changes in existing requirements or to the adoption of new requirements or policies or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained.